Topology of Discrete Quantum Feedback Control: Correspondence between symmetry of a time-evolution operator and that of its generator

 A CPTP map of unitary time evolution is given by $\mathcal{E}(\hat{\rho})=\hat{U}\hat{\rho} \hat{U}^\dag$, which is mapped to a unitary operator $\tilde{\mathcal{E}}=\hat{U}\otimes \hat{U}^*$ acting on the doubled Hilbert space.
 It follows from Eqs.~\eqref{eq_TRS_U}-\eqref{eq_CS_U} that the corresponding symmetries of the CPTP map are given by

 Thus, these symmetries of unitary channels constitute a subset of symmetry classes with $\eta_C=\eta_K=+1$ in Eqs.~\eqref{eq_TRSdag}-\eqref{eq_PH}.

-In Markovian open quantum systems, a generator (Lindbladian) $\mathcal{L}$ of a CPTP map $\mathcal{E}=e^{\mathcal{L}t}$ for time evolution features the Gorini-Kossakowski-Sudarshan-Lindblad form \cite{BreuerPetruccione}.
-The matrix representation of a CPTP map through the Choi-Jamio\l kowski isomorphism (see Sec.~\ref{sec_CJ}) is denoted by $\tilde{\mathcal{E}}=e^{\tilde{\mathcal{L}}t}$.
-Here, we note that a Lindbladian cannot be a general non-Hermitian matrix since the real part of its eigenvalues must be non-positive.
+In Markovian open quantum systems, the generator (Lindbladian) $\mathcal{L}$ of a CPTP map $\mathcal{E}=e^{\mathcal{L}t}$ for time evolution features the Gorini-Kossakowski-Sudarshan-Lindblad form \cite{BreuerPetruccione}.
+The matrix representation of a CPTP map through the Choi-Jamio\l kowski isomorphism (see Appendix~\ref{sec_CJ}) is denoted by $\tilde{\mathcal{E}}=e^{\tilde{\mathcal{L}}t}$.
+Here, we note that a Lindbladian cannot be a general non-Hermitian matrix since the real part of its eigenvalues must be nonpositive.
 Because of this constraint, only the following set of Bernard-LeClair symmetries are possible for a Lindbladian \cite{Lieu20} (see also Refs.~\cite{Kawabata22,Sa22}):

 where $\tilde{\mathcal{V}}_C,\tilde{\mathcal{V}}_K,\tilde{\mathcal{V}}_Q$ are unitary operators acting on the doubled Hilbert space.
 The corresponding symmetries of a CPTP map are given by

 The symmetries \eqref{eq_TRS_CPTPL}-\eqref{eq_CS_CPTPL} coincide with those of quantum channels in Eqs.~\eqref{eq_TRSdag}-\eqref{eq_PH}.